impostorsguides/impostorsguides.github.io/rbenv/1-ab-content.md

 Here we call our `whence` helper function, and store the results as an array of strings inside a variable named `result`.
 If `result` is non-empty, we print its contents to the screen.

-That’s the end of this file!
+That's the end of this file!
 Next one:

 (stopping here for the day; 85130 words)